dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 For more information regarding mapping files, `click here <mappingfile.html>`_

+**switch_based**

+Omnia can query known switches (by SNMPv3 username/password) for information on target node MAC IDs.

+**Pros**

+- The whole discovery process is totally automatic.

+- Admin IP, BMC IP and Infiniband IP address configuration is automatic on the target nodes.

+- Re-provisioning of servers is automatic.

+- PXE booting servers is supported via split ports on the switch.

+**Cons**

+- Users need to enable IPMI on target servers.
+- Servers require a manual PXE boot after the first run of the provision tool

+For more information regarding switch-based discovery, `click here <switch-based.html>`_

 **bmc**

 Omnia can also discover nodes via their iDRAC using IPMI.